asyaharoyan/stronger/README.md

 + The game changers iframe is taken from [Youtube.com/](https://www.youtube.com/)
 + The icons are from [Fontawesome.com](https://fontawesome.com/)

-### Coding instroctions
+### Coding instructions

-+ The heder is inspired from LOVE RUNNING project
++ The header is inspired by the LOVE RUNNING project
 + The used units mostly are em, rem and %.
-The instructios are taken from [Kevin Powell](https://www.youtube.com/watch?v=sifXs4XVK7g)
+The instructions are taken from [Kevin Powell](https://www.youtube.com/watch?v=sifXs4XVK7g)
-+ The instroctions for making the page in 2 columns are taken from [Kevin Powell](https://www.youtube.com/watch?v=nJfrThH92WU)
++ The instructions for making the page in 2 columns are taken from [Kevin Powell](https://www.youtube.com/watch?v=nJfrThH92WU)
 + The instructions for positioning iframe is taken from [blog.theodo.com](https://https://blog.theodo.com/2018/01/responsive-iframes-css-trick//2018/01/responsive-iframes-css-trick/)
-  + Instead of trying to get things right using dev tools the iframe had been designed using padding method.
+  + Instead of trying to get things right using dev tools the iframe had been designed using the padding method.
 This approach ensures that the iframe maintains its aspect ratio and adjusts responsively to different screen sizes without explicitly setting its width or height.
-+ To make the background to repeat and blend the background color : [stackoverflow.com](https://stackoverflow.com/questions/18225388/background-image-not-repeating) and [Kevin Powell](https://www.youtube.com/watch?v=zHZRFwWQt2w&t=26s)
++ To make the background to repeat and blend the background colour: [stackoverflow.com](https://stackoverflow.com/questions/18225388/background-image-not-repeating) and [Kevin Powell](https://www.youtube.com/watch?v=zHZRFwWQt2w&t=26s)

 ### Media

 + The logo-V is done by me using CorelDraw
 + The background picture is downloaded from [pixels.com](https://www.pexels.com/sv-se/sok/nuts/)
 + The hero picture is downloaded from [Unsplash.com](https://unsplash.com/photos/tM-AOYwCK_Y)
-+ The gladiators picture is downloaded from [Pixabay.com](https://pixabay.com/photos/fighter-soldier-gladiator-armor-5463541/)
++ The gladiator's picture is downloaded from [Pixabay.com](https://pixabay.com/photos/fighter-soldier-gladiator-armor-5463541/)
 + The pictures for the athletes are from [Google.com](https://www.google.com/search?q=pictures&sca_esv=573743071&tbm=isch&sxsrf=AM9HkKlSKBeC2-Vf8tcldnEbZlTgxmXRAA:1697451831599&source=lnms&sa=X&ved=2ahUKEwjHgcjrrPqBAxVyavEDHZ31DIwQ_AUoAXoECAIQAw&biw=1536&bih=707&dpr=1.25)